kristijorgji/mysql-transporter/README.md

 Version can be changed easily in script.

+## 1. Move one or multiple databases from one mysql server to another

 1. First fill the env vars for source and destination databases `source-mysql.env` and `dest-mysql.env`
 2. Have fun, run
 ```bash